lkomoro/EP-Green-Turtle-Trophic-Ecology/README.md

-# EPGT_stable_isotope_LMK_JAS
+# Large-scale patterns in the trophic ecology of green turtles in the eastern Pacific Ocean
-Project repository for EP green turtle stable isotope analyses LMK/JAS collaboration
+Project repository for East Pacific green turtle stable isotope data analyses for Seminoff et al. manuscript